jackiehjm/stx-docs/doc/source/updates/kubernetes/software-updates-and-upgrades-software-updates.rst

 .. _software-updates-and-upgrades-software-updates-ol-kxm-wgv-njb:

-#.  **RPM Software Updates**
+#.  **Software Updates**

-    These software updates deliver |prod| software updates containing RPMs for updating the |prod| software running directly on the hosts.
+    These software updates deliver |prod| software updates containing ostree commits for updating the |prod| software running directly on the hosts.

     Software updates can be installed manually or by the Update Orchestrator which automates a rolling install of an update across all of the